DJDanl/cpp-docs.pt-br/docs/data/oledb/crowset-class.md

 ## <a name="crowsetgetoriginaldata"></a><a name="getoriginaldata"></a>CRowset::GetOriginalData

-Chama `IRowsetUpdate::GetOriginalData` para recuperar os dados buscados mais recentemente ou transmitidos para a fonte de dados.
+Chamadas `IRowsetUpdate::GetOriginalData` para recuperar os dados buscados mais recentemente ou transmitidos para a fonte de dados.

 ### <a name="syntax"></a>Sintaxe